lselden/in.c/README.md

 in.c is a web application that uses the Web Audio API to perform Terry Riley's 1964 composition [In C][inc], accompanied by visualizations of the music being played.

-This current iteration of in.c [was developed for](http://cargocollective.com/user-required/Jeff-Pierce-and-Dave-Howell) the [User Required exhibition](http://cargocollective.com/user-required) at the Burlington City Arts gallery in Burlington, VT.
+The previous iteration of in.c [was developed for](http://cargocollective.com/user-required/Jeff-Pierce-and-Dave-Howell) the [User Required exhibition](http://cargocollective.com/user-required) at the Burlington City Arts gallery in Burlington, VT.

+This iteration is their front-end code with the node + arduino bits taken out, so it’s suitable for web browser-only use

 ## Running in.c

 Launch in.c by running:

-	node app.js

-Then browse to [http://localhost:3000/](http://localhost:3000/). in.c only works in Google Chrome.

 ## Licensing